 FROM SHAME TO UNCONDITIONAL LOVE

-I was born into an ordinary Muslim family, and when I was young, I was forced into marriage by my family.
+I was born into an ordinary Muslim family.
+When I was young, I was forced into marriage by my family.
 My husband had a bad temper and was a drug addict.
-He beat me often, so after several years, I divorced him.
+He beat me often.
+So after several years, I divorced him.

-In my family, being divorced is taboo.
-So I was then made a virtual prisoner in my home by my four zealous brothers.
-They imposed many restrictions on me, and I wasn’t even allowed out of the house.
+In my family, being divorced is a taboo.
+Therefore, I was made a virtual prisoner in my home by my four zealous brothers.
+They imposed many restrictions on me.
+I wasn’t even allowed out of the house.
 But little by little, I persuaded them to let me get a job.

-At my workplace, I met a very kind lady who told me about the true God, who had changed her entire life.
-I was very interested in what she had to say because for years, I was depressed and felt a deep sense of shame.
+At my workplace, I met a kind lady who told me about the true God, who had changed her entire life.
+I was quite interested in what she had to say because for years I was depressed and felt a deep sense of shame.
 My family always told me, “If you had been good, your husband wouldn’t have gotten addicted to drugs.”